iCanbolat/next-ecom-demo-app/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## 🚀 Performance Considerations

-- **ISR for Static Content**: Pre-rendered pages served from the edge
-- **Client-side Interactivity**: Dynamic features like cart management run on the client
-- **Image Optimization**: Next.js Image component with proper sizing and loading states
-- **Metadata Optimization**: Dynamic metadata for better SEO

 ## 🔍 SEO Optimizations

 - **Server-rendered Content**: All product data is pre-rendered for search engines